 Royal Canin Breed Labrador Dry Food

-Even the texture of the kibble itself (donut shaped) has been tailored to Labradors in such a way that it helps reduce the rate of food intake.
+Even the texture of the kibble itself (donut-shaped) has been tailored to Labradors in such a way that it helps reduce the rate of food intake.
 You are able to feed your lab this dog food from the age of 15 months.
-However, they do offer a dog food for puppy labs, which will help ease the disruption of changing from puppy to adult food.
+However, they do offer dog food for puppy labs, which will help ease the disruption of changing from puppy to adult food.

 Diamond Naturals Real Meat Recipe

-The Diamond Naturals is a cheap dog food for labs that contains the quality nutrients found in the premium alternatives.
-It is not grain free but the carbohydrates come from the rice instead of wheat or corn that some dogs find hard to digest.
+The Diamond Naturals is cheap dog food for labs that contains the quality nutrients found in the premium alternatives.
+It is not grain-free but the carbohydrates come from the rice instead of wheat or corn that some dogs find it hard to digest.

 Wellness Core Grain Free Dog Food

-Dog food for labs with senstive stomachs requires a grain free formula that maintains a rich protein source.
-This is exactly what the Wellness Core formula is, which includes deboned chicken, chicken meal and turkey meal, which are excellent sources of protein for your Labradors diet.
+Dog food for labs with sensitive stomachs requires a grain-free formula that maintains a rich protein source.
+This is exactly what the Wellness Core formula is, which includes deboned chicken, chicken meal, and turkey meal, which are excellent sources of protein for your Labradors diet.

-Wellness core offer a range of breed sized food and flavors, which makes it a very desirable dog food.
-It is one of the most popular foods available in the US that is protein rich and has no by-product unlike many cheaper alternatives.
+Wellness core offers a range of breed sized food and flavors, which makes it a very desirable dog food.
+It is one of the most popular foods available in the US that is protein-rich and has no by-product, unlike many cheaper alternatives.

 Nature’s Variety Instinct Ultimate Protein

-Nature’s Variety offer a range of dog foods for labs but this is their “Ultimate Protein” food that contains 95% of its protein from real cage free chickens and zero animal meal.
-It is the only dry kibble that contains the nutrition of a raw food.
+Nature’s Variety offers a range of dog foods for labs but this is their “Ultimate Protein” food that contains 95% of its protein from real cage-free chickens and zero animal meal.
+It is the only dry kibble that contains the nutrition of raw food.

 Compared to the other alternatives, it is the easiest to digest and has high levels of natural omegas and antioxidants for a healthy coat and skin.
-It is a completely grain free formula with no potato, corn, wheat, soy, by-product meal, artificial colors or preservatives.
+It is a complete grain-free formula with no potato, corn, wheat, soy, by-product meal, artificial colors, or preservatives.

-However, that being said, it is the best Labrador dog food you can buy and if it was cheaper, it would be top of our list.Check it Out
+However, that being said, it is the best Labrador dog food you can buy and if it was cheaper, it would be top of our list.Check on Amazon

 EUKANUBA Breed Specific Dog Food